Tyler Oliveira

-Tyler Oliveira (born January 6, 2000) is an American YouTuber.
-He made several challenge videos before transitioning to videos centered on man-on-the-street interviews, documenting drug decriminalization in Canada and the Springfield pet-eating conspiracy theory.
-Oliveira has been criticized for perpetuating misinformation and recording interviewees without their consent and misrepresenting them.
+Tyler Mason Oliveira (born January 6, 2000) is an American right-wing (Note: Attributed to multiple sources:) YouTuber and self-described journalist.
+He made several challenge videos before moving to videos centered on man-on-the-street interviews, which have covered topics including drug decriminalization in Canada and the Springfield pet-eating hoax in the United States.
+His YouTube channel has amassed over nine million subscribers.